Common Questions About the Diploma of Alcohol and Other Drugs in Australia (and How It Can Advance Your Career)

 • Placement guidance for your practical component

 Unlike traditional classroom learning, online study gives you freedom without isolation.
-You’ll still receive one-on-one support and join a network of students passionate about changing lives.
+You'll still receive one-on-one support and join a network of learners passionate about changing lives.

 5. Do I Need Any Prerequisites?